Climbing garden Gruoben Grüenwändli (Rätikon Ost)

 Show all 3 images

-The Gruobenflüeli area offers mainly steep plate climbing.
-Through the 160 m high Flüeli you will find 15 routes between the 5th and 8th difficulty level.
+The Gruobenflüeli area offers mainly steep slab climbing.
+Through the 160 m high Flüeli you will find 15 routes between the 5th and 8th level of difficulty.
 Rock'n Roll (7+), Hüenerhaut (7-) and Nebelmeer (6+) are the most popular.
 In the area of the Grüenwändli you will find up to 40 climbing routes, a playground for pleasure climbers.

 Between Grüenfürggli and Tilisunafürggli there are ideal climbing rocks with the best ambience.
-The existing climbing area "Grüenwändli" was supplemented by new, very well secured routes.
+The existing "Grüenwändli" climbing area has been supplemented by new, very well-secured routes.
 These offer wonderful, even fantastic climbing on the best, water-eaten rock.
 The existing "Grüenwändli" area was developed in the summer of 1993 by Ernst Heusser and Markus Janett.
 In 2009, the Gruenwändli area was expanded by the Gruoben climbing garden.
 The routes were set up by Mario Luginbühl, Vital Eggenberger and some helpers.
-Together with the "Gruobenflüeli" on the left, whose routes have also been renovated and are considered well secured, the climbing area "Gruoben" offers an ideal playground for climbing enthusiasts.
+Together with the "Gruobenflüeli" on the left, whose routes have also been renovated and are considered to be well secured, the "Gruoben" climbing area offers an ideal playground for climbing enthusiasts.

-The existing routes from 1993 (routes 3 to 17) are well secured with drill hooks, but further hook spacing is to be expected in some of the lighter places.
-In some cases, these can be defused by means of mobile backup devices.
-The stands are all equipped with two drill hooks and partly connected with chains.
-The new routes to the left and right of it are very well and completely secured with drill hooks and it can be climbed stress-free.
-The stands are all created by means of modern chain stands.
+The existing routes from 1993 (routes 3 to 17) are well secured with bolts, but in some cases further spacing of hooks is to be expected.
+In some cases, these can be defused by means of mobile belay devices.
+The belays are all equipped with two bolts and partly connected with chains.
+The new routes to the left and right of it are very well and completely secured with bolts and it can be climbed stress-free.
+The stands are all built by means of modern chain stands.